dev-luqman/Terraform_lab/README.md

 Demonstrates how to structure terraform code into reuseable modules and how to instantiate/configure modules.

+### 06 - Data and Nat Modification

+Using terraform data to modify an existing aws network created using console

 <!--### 07 - Managing Multiple Environments

 Shows two methods for managing multiple environments (e.g. dev/staging/prodution) with Terraform.